cessnahat/fetools/README.md

 # FE Tools

-A toolset for VATUSA FEs.
+A Python library for VATUSA FEs.

 ## Requirements
 - Python 3.6+